Dental Corps 108th Birthday recognized at NMRTC Bremerton

-A cut above…Cmdr.
-Robert Holmes, prosthodontist assigned to NHB/NMRTC Bremerton’s Branch Health Clinic Bangor, is assisted by Lt.
-Dayoung Pierce in the traditional cake-cutting portion of the Dental Corps’ birthday celebration held to commemorate the official date 108 years ago, August 22, 1912.
-As was the case over a century ago, the Navy Dental Corps continues to ensure mission readiness, provide fleet support, and deliver care to those in need (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+As was the case 108 years ago, the Navy Dental Corps continues to ensure mission readiness, provide fleet support, and deliver care to those in need.

+Amidst also helping to stop the spread of COVID-19, Navy Medicine Readiness and Training Command (NMRTC) Bremerton Dental Clinic staff took the time to acknowledge their Dental Corps birthday officially established August 22, 1912.

+There were sentiments shared, other Navy corps’ chief well-wishes displayed, and the traditional cake-cutting held.
+Before returning back to their patients, there was time for a reflective moment.

 |Date Taken: